The Independent Pharmacy

 It is also not recommended to drink alcohol while taking Paramol as drinking alcohol while taking paracetamol can increase your risk of experiencing liver damage.

-Paramol in pregnancy and breastfeeding
+Paramol in Pregnancy and Breastfeeding

 Paramol is not suitable for consumption when pregnant or breastfeeding.
 If you are experiencing pain at this time speak to a doctor or pharmacist.